JGCRI/gaia/README.md

 <!-- ------------------------>
 <!-- ------------------------>

-Whether you find a typo in the documentation, find a bug, or want to develop functionality that you think will make `gaea` more robust, you are welcome to contribute!
-The [contributing](https://github.com/JGCRI/gaea/blob/main/CONTRIBUTING.md) page will walk you through processes to contribute to `gaea`.
+Whether you find a typo in the documentation, find a bug, or want to develop functionality that you think will make `gaia` more robust, you are welcome to contribute!
+The [contributing](https://github.com/JGCRI/gaia/blob/main/CONTRIBUTING.md) page will walk you through processes to contribute to `gaia`.